 NSF Dimensions of Biodiversity Monitoring biodiversity and understanding its consequences for ecosystem and global processes are critical challenges in the face of rapid global change.
 However, there are constraints on measuring biodiversity imposed by limited research funding.
 Developing less expensive methods that can be used comprehensively in space and time will significantly advance biodiversity research.
 Remote sensing offers promise in this regard.
 Plants display themselves towards the sky in contrasting ways based on their evolutionary history, their genetic make-up, their form, phenology and the nature of their interactions with the environment.
 Differences among plants in these aspects can be detected by optical sampling, allowing remote sensing to assess diversity.

-We are using three biodiversity manipulations at the Cedar Creek Ecosystem Science Reserve that vary genotypes within species, species with different functions and responses to resources, and species from different evolutionary lineages to test whether these kinds of diversity can be detected remotely at multiple spatial scales.
+We used three biodiversity manipulations at the Cedar Creek Ecosystem Science Reserve that vary genotypes within species, species with different functions and responses to resources, and species from different evolutionary lineages to test whether these kinds of diversity can be detected remotely at multiple spatial scales.
 Project scientists from four institutions, including the University of Minnesota, the University of Wisconsin, the University of Nebraska-Lincoln and Appalachian State University are investigating the nature of linkages between plant biodiversity, soil microbe diversity and ecosystem function.
-These efforts will serve in the development of airborne and satellite platforms that can routinely monitor biodiversity.
-NSF-NASA DEB-1342872
+These efforts serve in the development of airborne and satellite platforms that can routinely monitor biodiversity.
+NSF-NASA DEB-1342872.
+The project resulted in a 2020 open access book on Remote Sensing of Plant Biodiversity (Cavender-Bares, Gamon, Townsend eds.)